Good drivers pay less for car insurance. Let's explore the discounts you can receive for maintaining a clean driving history.

 As we stated, just because you’re a good driver with a clean driving record doesn't mean your insurance premiums are affordable.
 If you’re looking for additional ways to save as a good driver, we have some suggestions for keeping your insurance costs low.

-While there are some state regulations that might prohibit you from participating, telematics are great ways to save as a good driver.
-By monitoring your breaking, speeds, and other driving habits, they’re a better representation of how you drive.
+Some state regulations might prohibit you from participating, telematics are great ways to save as a good driver.
+By monitoring your braking behavior, driving speed and other habits, you can provide your insurance company with a true representation of how you drive.

 You should consider, however, that sometimes telematics can increase your insurance premiums.
 If you have someone on your policy who might drive recklessly but does not have a bad driving record, this could actually cause your insurance premiums to increase.
 For example, if you have teen drivers on your policy.